A Message from our CEO

 - Patients in our IL, PA, NJ, MD, and MA sites for inpatient treatment are tested for COVID-19 via a rapid diagnostic antigen test at the time of admission and on as-needed basis.
 At many facilities, these patients receive around-the-clock medical supervision and participate in recovery-focused activities virtually as an option or during quarantine due to any potential exposure.
 Patients who test positive are either transferred to an internal COVID unit for their addiction treatment during quarantine or to an off-site location where the recommended quarantine can be completed safely.
 All patients are encouraged to social distance, wear masks when not eating, drinking, sleeping, or taking medicine, and wash hands regularly.

-- RCA staff follow rigorous COVID-19 mitigation protocols including mandatory masks, social distancing, daily temperature screening, and the use of rapid diagnostic antigen testing at the first occurrence of signs or symptoms.
+- RCA staff follow rigorous COVID-19 mitigation protocols including frequent testing, mandatory masks, social distancing, daily temperature screening, and the use of rapid diagnostic antigen testing at the first occurrence of signs or symptoms.
 We also conduct thorough contact tracing and testing as a follow-up to any positive case in our building.
 Staff is required to follow CDC and/or local state guidelines and RCA protocols around isolation and clearance for safe return to work.
 RCA staff at all of our facilities are tested for COVID-19 via a rapid diagnostic antigen test following known exposure or after showing signs/symptoms.
 Staff with COVID-19 symptoms and/or positive test results are required to follow CDC and/or local state guidelines and RCA protocols around isolation and clearance for safe return to work.

 - All of RCA’s outpatient services are offered via telehealth.
 Many of our patients have thrived in this environment, so RCA will continue to offer these services online.
 In addition, RCA has opened its doors to a limited number of patients preferring in-person outpatient services.
 This gives our patients the option to experience the benefits of in-person treatment, virtual treatment, or a combination of the two.